China CAAC Updates Landing Permit Application Requirements: What Business Aviation Operators Need to Know

 How Universal Aviation China Can Assist

-• Guide you through the documentation requirements
+• Guide you through the updated documentation process

-• Monitor your landing permit application status
+• Monitor the status of your landing permit application

 Looking Ahead